MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/Invoke-MgBetaExtractInformationProtectionPolicyLabel.md

 Using the metadata that exists on an already-labeled piece of information, resolve the metadata to a specific sensitivity label.
 The contentInfo input is resolved to informationProtectionContentLabel.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Invoke-MgExtractInformationProtectionPolicyLabel](/powershell/module/Microsoft.Graph.Identity.SignIns/Invoke-MgExtractInformationProtectionPolicyLabel?view=graph-powershell-v1.0)

 ## SYNTAX

 ### ExtractExpanded (Default)